enabledao/enable-contracts/README.md

 1. Run `npm install` to install all zeppelinOS related dependencies
 2. Run `ganache-cli` (or `ganache-cli --deterministic`) to run a local blockchain
 3. Create your own `.env` file based on `.env.sample`.
 These are the `process.env` variables that will be used for deployment / application.
+As of Aug 2019 this is the Infura API key and mnemonic"

 ### Deploy to ganache `development` network